Greece joins Mediterranean race to win back tourists

 Portugal is the only southern European country to so far make Britain’s so-called Green List of quarantine-free destinations.
 Travelers in the UK pounced on the news, according to Emma Coulthurst from holiday price comparison site TravelSupermarket.

-“Week-on-week, if you compare all package holiday price comparison searches via TravelSupermarket, the site has seen an 865% increase in searches for package holidays to Portugal,” Coulthurst said.
+“Week-on-week, if you compare all package holiday price comparison searches via TravelSupermarket, the site has seen an 865 percent increase in searches for package holidays to Portugal,” Coulthurst said.

-Tourism industry officials in Portugal reported a surge in bookings and inquiries from Britain, despite last-minute concerns over whether domestic lockdown rules would be relaxed before the updated U.K. travel list takes effect Monday.
+Tourism industry officials in Portugal reported a surge in bookings and inquiries from Britain, and the government confirmed Friday that existing entry restrictions would be lifted before the updated U.K. travel list takes effect Monday, ending days of uncertainty.

 In neighboring Spain, Trade and Tourism Minister Reyes Maroto said her government was in “constant” consultations with Britain to try to have its travel status upgraded.
 Some 18 million U.K. holidaymakers traveled to Spain in 2019.